singhsurya1012/Algorithms/README.md

+# Algorithms
-Implementation of various algorithm in Java
+implementation of various algorithm in Java